Loopholing Discrete Diffusion: Deterministic Bypass of the Sampling Wall: Loopholing Discrete Diffusion Models

 \subsection{Generation with Loopholing}

-In standard discrete diffusion models, as shown in Fig.~\ref{fig:loopholing_unified}(a), the modeling of the denoising process at a time step proceeds as follows.
-First, it converts each one-hot input token $\mathbf{z}_t$ in the sequence into an embedding $E_\theta(\mathbf{z}_t)$.
-The embeddings of the sequence are passed through a backbone network such as a Transformer~\citep{vaswani2017attention} layer to mix the sequence embeddings and produce a latent embedding $\mathbf{h}_s$ at each position.
-Finally, the latent embedding is fed into a projection layer to predict the distribution of the clean observation, $\mathbf{x}_\theta(\mathbf{z}_t,t)$, to sample $\mathbf{z}_s$ using the posterior in Eqn.~\ref{eq:mdlm_backward_sampling}.
+In standard discrete diffusion models, as shown in Fig.~\ref{fig:loopholing_unified}(a), the modeling of the denoising process operates on a sequence of tokens $\mathbf{z}^{(1:L)}_t=[\mathbf{z}^{(1)}_t, \dots, \mathbf{z}^{(L)}_t]$.
+First, for each position $\ell$ in the sequence, it converts the one-hot input token $\mathbf{z}_t^{(\ell)}$ into an embedding $E_\theta(\mathbf{z}_t^{(\ell)})$.
+The embeddings of the sequence are passed through a backbone network such as a Transformer~\citep{vaswani2017attention} layer to mix the sequence embeddings and produce a latent embedding $\mathbf{h}_s^{(\ell)}$.
+Finally, this latent embedding is fed into a projection layer to predict the distribution of the clean observation at that position $\mathbf{x}^{(\ell)}_\theta(\mathbf{z}^{(1:L)}_t,t)$.
+Crucially, while the backbone aggregates global context across the sequence, the sampling step applies the posterior in Eqn.~\ref{eq:mdlm_backward_sampling} independently to each token position.
+Therefore, for notational clarity, we describe the subsequent formulation in the simplest case of a single categorical variable $\mathbf{z}_t$, omitting the positional index $\ell$.

 We observe that rich contextual information is captured in both $\mathbf{h}_s$ and $\mathbf{x}_\theta(\mathbf{z}_t,t)$ during this process.
 This information is rich because it accounts for complex relational interactions among tokens and is represented as a high-dimensional continuous vector rather than a one-hot encoding.
 However, once the output representation $\mathbf{z}_s$ is sampled, this rich information collapses into a one-hot vector.
 Therefore, the next denoising step, which takes only $\mathbf{z}_s$ as input, cannot exploit this information or build upon it, and must instead reconstruct much of it again from the limited one-hot representation.